Checolin00p2/SAO-API/README.md

 # SAO-API

 # Information base
-this project you will view all season of SAO
+This project you will view all season of SAO

 # Programming languages ​​used
 Developed with: